-Health Quality Ontario will send each hospital CEO their customized report via email.
-To make sure you receive your report, please add email@example.com to your safe sender list.
+Health Quality Ontario sends each hospital CEO their customized report via email.
+To make sure you receive your report, please add firstname.lastname@example.org to your safe sender list.

-Physicians and other leaders involved in perioperative care, such as the Chiefs of Surgery and Anesthesiology, as well as other members of the Medical Advisory Committee and leaders in Decision Support may be interested in the information contained in the report.
+Physicians and other leaders involved in perioperative care, such as the Chiefs of Surgery and Anesthesiology, as well as other members of the Medical Advisory Committee and leaders in Quality Improvement and Decision Support may be interested in the information contained in the report.

-An Excel data table including the crude rates for all indicators for all hospitals will be made available September 21st, Health Quality Ontario will send this second report via email.
+An Excel data table including the crude rates for all indicators for all Ontario hospitals is sent to hospital CEOs via email.